Skip to product information

 View full details

-The Marlen Ippocrate is a fountain pen dedicated to the world of medicine, featuring symbols that celebrate the medical profession.
-The central band of the silver and bronze barrel features a depiction of Hippocrates, the ancient Greek physician considered the father of medicine.
-The clip is engraved with the staff of Asklepios, an ancient symbol of the healing arts.
+The Marlen Hippocrates fountain pen is dedicated to the world of medicine, with symbols that celebrate the medical profession.
+The central band of the silver and bronze barrel features Hippocrates, an ancient Greek physician considered the father of medicine.
+The staff of Asclepius, an ancient symbol of the healing arts, is engraved on the clip.

-The body and cap are made of Italian resin turned from solid bar , with metal parts in silver, bronze, and metal.
+The barrel and cap are made of Italian resin turned from a solid bar, with metal parts in silver, bronze, and other metals.
 The steel nib is gold-plated.
 The filling system is cartridge or converter (international standard).
-The Marlen Ippocrate is available in 5 colors: burgundy, dark blue, black, red, and white.
+The Marlen Hippocrates fountain pen is available in 5 colors: burgundy, dark blue, black, red, and white.

 Continue ▷